wordofwarning/wordofwarning.org/current/2017-spring/massiveowl/index.md

 Box Office Tel: 0843 208 6000

 #### Access Information
 Age advisory: parental/guardian discretion.
-With no interval, the show lasts approximately 60 minutes. **Warning**: includes flashing imagert + loud noise.
+With no interval, the show lasts approximately 60 minutes. **Warning**: includes flashing imagery + loud noise.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 *As flashing neon lights descend upon the tracks, a boxing-gloved boy with a death wish comes head to head with a white suited locomotive and a deer in black patent stilettos.*